-Members of the Executive Committee South East Texas Regional Planning Commission
+Members of the Executive Committee and Citizens of Southeast Texas

-We are pleased to present the Comprehensive Annual Financial Report of the South East Texas Regional Planning Commission (SETRPC) for the year ended September 30, 2019.
+We are pleased to present the Comprehensive Annual Financial Report of the South East Texas Regional Planning Commission (SETRPC) for the year ended September 30, 2020.
 This report was prepared for the Agency by SETRPC's Department of Finance and Administration.
 Responsibility for both the accuracy of the data and the completeness and fairness of the presentation, including all disclosures, rests with SETRPC's management.
 To the best of our knowledge and belief, the enclosed data is accurate in all material respects and is organized in a manner designed to fairly present the financial position and results of operations of SETRPC as measured by the financial activity of its various funds.
 We believe that all disclosures necessary to enable the reader to gain a maximum understanding of SETRPC's financial affairs have been included.
-These financial statements are presented annually in compliance with Office of Management and Budget's Circular A-133, the Single Audit Act of 1984, as amended, and the SETRPC's By-laws.
+These financial statements are presented annually in compliance with Office of Management and Budget's 2 CFR Part 200, the Single Audit Act of 1984, as amended, and the SETRPC's By-laws.